cdelker/ziaplot/docs/charts.rst

 Pie Chart
 ---------

-:py:class:`ziaplot.pie.Pie` charts consist of wedges that are added to the pie as :py:class:`ziaplot.pie.Pie.PieSlice`.
+:py:class:`ziaplot.charts.pie.Pie` charts consist of wedges that are added to the pie as :py:class:`ziaplot.charts.pie.PieSlice`.
 Note the use of `extrude` to pull a single pie wedge out from the center.
 The slice values are normalized so the pie will always fill to 100\%.